FgForrest/evitaDB/docs/user/en/use/api/write-data.md

 In the REST API, a transaction exists for the duration of a session, or more precisely a REST API request, and it is guaranteed to have [the snapshot isolation level](https://en.wikipedia.org/wiki/Snapshot_isolation) for reads.
 The changes in a transaction are always isolated from other transactions and become visible only after the transaction has been committed, i.e. the request to the REST API has been processed and was successful.
-If a GraphQL API request results in any kind of error, the transaction is automatically rolled back.
+If a REST API request results in any kind of error, the transaction is automatically rolled back.

 </LanguageSpecific>